CHRISTIE WILL WOLF

 Christie Will Wolf – Biography

-Her range extends well beyond romance and holiday features: she has carved out a strong presence in the thriller and true-crime space with Lifetime, while her independent dramatic films have earned international festival acclaim.
+Most interestingly, Christie's range extends well beyond rom-coms and holiday features: she has carved out a strong presence in the thriller and true-crime space, while her independent dramatic films have earned international festival acclaim.
 Her career reflects both versatility and endurance—balancing studio-backed television work with fiercely personal independent projects.

-In addition to her film and television work, Will Wolf co-founded Vancouver’s first black box theatre, The Beaumont Studios, where she served as Artistic Director.
+In addition to her film and television work, Will Wolf co-founded Vancouver Canada's first black box theatre, The Beaumont Studios, where she served as Artistic Director.
 Before that, she was a dedicated student of Sanford Meisner’s technique, training for nearly a decade at Playhouse West in Los Angeles under instructors including Robert Carnegie and alongside peers such as James Franco.
-Her formal education began with an undergraduate degree at Emerson College in Boston, followed by additional studies at the College of Charleston, and culminated in a Master of Fine Arts in Creative Writing and Film from the University of British Columbia.
+Her formal education began with an undergraduate degree at Emerson College in Boston as a performing art major, followed by additional studies at the College of Charleston, and culminated in a Master of Fine Arts in Creative Writing and Film from the University of British Columbia.

 Having established herself as one of the most prolific female directors in the world, Christie is now focused on returning to her roots in feature film—developing bold, narrative-driven projects that reflect the raw authenticity and ambition of her earliest work.